chibaf/real_time_plot_from_shield_and_logger/README.md

 you can stop this program with control-C

-ADS1256.py, DAC8532.py, config.py: provided from shield maker
+ADS1256.py, DAC8532.py, config.py: provided from the shield maker

 read_shield_class.py: reading shield, used in real_time_plot_from_shield.py